(Disclosure: Some of the links below may be affiliate links)

 One of the points the quarterly investors are making is that they want to reduce fees.
-So, let’s see the difference in fees between different investing frequencies.
+So, we can see the difference in fees between different investing frequencies.

-I already have a calculator for DEGIRO and Interactive Brokers so that I can use it as well.
-For this comparison, I will only use the DEGIRO Basic, and Interactive Brokers Tiered accounts since they are the cheapest.
-I will take the fees for ETFs into accounts for both markets (let’s ignore the fact that DEGIRO cut us out of the U.S. ETF market).
-And the last recommendation I have seen about quarterly investing was using Interactive Brokers, the cheapest broker available to Swiss Investors.
+I already have a calculator for DEGIRO and Interactive Brokers, so I can also use it.
+For this comparison, I will only use the DEGIRO Basic and Interactive Brokers Tiered accounts since they are the cheapest.
+I will take the ETF fees into account for both markets (we ignore the fact that DEGIRO cut us out of the U.S. ETF market).
+And the last recommendation I saw about quarterly investing was using Interactive Brokers, the cheapest broker available to Swiss Investors.

 There are several interesting facts with these results.
 First, we can confirm that investing less frequently results in lower fees.
 But this is logical since most brokers have some flat fees.
 What is also interesting is that there is almost no reduction after the fourth month.
 So reducing the frequency to anything less frequent than quarterly does not make sense.

 By investing in the U.S. stock market quarterly instead of every month, an investor can save 340 CHF over 20 years with DEGIRO and 380 CHF with Interactive Brokers.
 These savings represent less than 20 CHF per year.

 We should put that in perspective with the average loss of 5’934 USD after 20 years.
 To save a maximum of 380 CHF, you are sacrificing 5934 USD!
 I hope you realize that it does not make sense.
 And keep in mind that this is only for 1000 USD invested monthly.
 The difference is even larger for more investing!

 But maybe the Swiss Stock market is different.
 Here are the fees for 20 years of investing in the Swiss Stock Market.